 The Barnet Sailing Co-op is a non-profit organization.
 Each member pays an annual fee and must also contribute time towards maintenance, administration and social events.

 The cost of maintenance, insurance, moorage, etc. are covered by the fees and sailing permits.
 Members who purchase a sailing permit are able to sail on the Co-op’s 6 boats throughout the year.
 We offer 75 sailing permits, and a new membership is only offered to the public if a sailing permit is available.

 For qualified members with sailing permits, we offer day sailing, short to midterm overnight sailing, and a long-term (7 day) booking during the summer sailing season.
 Additionally, we offer Sunday Sails and Club Cruises throughout the year to sail with your fellow members.

-We keep two boats at Burrard Civic Marina, three boats at Reed Point Marina, and one boat in Westport Marina near Sydney.
+We keep two boats at Burrard Civic Marina, two boats at Reed Point Marina, one boat at Thunderbird Marina, and one boat in Westport Marina near Sydney.